TB Screening (Whole Blood)

 What is this test?

-Two whole blood TB tests known as interferon gamma release assays (IGRAs) have been approved by the FDA and are available in the U.S. for TB screening.
+There are 2 whole blood TB tests known as interferon gamma release assays (IGRAs) have been approved by the FDA and are available in the U.S. for TB screening.
 They are:

 QuantiFERON® TB Gold In-Tube test (QFT-GIT)

 Why do I need this test?

 You may need this test if you have recently been exposed to someone who has TB, or if your healthcare provider thinks you may have a TB infection.

 Unexplained weight loss